 - 2 tbsp. kosher salt, plus more to taste

 - 2 tsp. freshly ground black pepper, plus more to taste

-- 1 bunch celery, trimmed and roughly chopped
+- 1 bunch celery, trimmed and coarsely chopped

-- 1 large celery root, peeled and roughly chopped
+- 1 large celery root, peeled and coarsely chopped

-- 2 1⁄2 cups turkey or chicken stock
+- 2 1⁄2 cups turkey or chicken stock, divided

 - 1⁄2 lb. white button mushrooms, quartered

 - 2 medium shallots, coarsely chopped

 - Kosher salt and freshly ground black pepper